-Fengshui in Chinese culture originated around 2,200 to 2,500 years ago; it was basically used in two aspects: buildings for living people and graveyards of the dead.
+Fengshui in Chinese culture originated around 2,200 to 2,500 years ago; it was used in two aspects: buildings for living people and graveyards of the dead.

-The main concept of Fengshui of Chinese astrology is that the nature is powerful and influential, hence people should respect and make best use of it.
+The main concept of Fengshui of Chinese astrology is that nature is powerful and influential, hence people should respect and make the best use of it.

 Human beings are elements of the whole natural system, and they should try to harmonize with everything inside.

 In Chinese culture, it is believed that good Fengshui could bring people fortune, while bad ones might bring certain damages.

 Till today, many concepts of Fengshui are still respected and followed by many Chinese.

 The concept of whole and balance is important.
 But while the natural resource is limited, reasonable adjustments are acceptable.

 All elements of a system influence each other.

 Fengshui can be observed and considered, using different scales.
 A city, a town, a village, a house, a single room all can be seen as a Fengshui system.